My One-Year Report on Living Like Normal People

 In fact, when a reader tells me that my work has touched them somehow, and made them think about something a little bit longer than they would have otherwise, that’s when I know that what I’m doing with my life — this whole writing thing — does matter.

-After all, books and stories and poems have been known to change lives, you know.
+After all, books and stories and poems have been known to change lives.
 And if my work can trigger just one little change in just one person, then, well, it’s worth it.

-* The following words are registered trademarks: Amazon, Downtown Abbey, Duck Dynasty, Barbie, Mattel, Showtime, and probably some others I’m failing to mention.
+* The following words are registered trademarks: Amazon, Downton Abbey, Barbie, Mattel, Showtime, and probably some others I’m failing to mention.
 Please don’t sue me.
 Refer to #2 above.

 If you want to read more of my writing, I send out the occasional newsletter.
 Sign up here: